-You can select formatting options that apply to each area of a chart.
+You can select formatting options that apply to each area of a chart, shown in Figure 11-11.
 For example, to change the fill pattern in a pie chart, right-click the plot area, then choose Format Plot Area from the context menu.